 Other Relevant Information: Research near campus is facilitated by excellent field, laboratory and computer resources.
-Off-campus research is conducted at the Pamlico Aquaculture Field Laboratory, research and extension centers in the east and west, The Center for Marine Science and Technology in Morehead City, and at facilities of state and federal agencies and private organizations.
-For additional information, see the Fisheries and Wildlife Sciences web page: www.cals.ncsu.edu/undergrad/sfw.
+Off-campus research is conducted at the Pamlico Aquaculture Field Laboratory, research and extension centers in Eastern and Western NC, The Center for Marine Sciences and Technology in Morehead City, and at facilities of state and federal agencies and private organizations.
+For additional information, see the Fisheries and Wildlife Sciences web page: